 Progress and prospects at the EU level

 The main recommendation of the report was creating an EU level target of eliminating homelessness by 2030, and the Greens/EFA group in the parliament are running a petition in support of this goal.
-However, Van Caime believes that while governments stick to austerity policies, this will be difficult to achieve.
-“Homelessness is not a fact of life, it does not have to be considered as one,” he says, highlighting the success in Finland.
+However, Van Sparrentak believes that while governments stick to austerity policies, this will be difficult to achieve.
+“Homelessness is not a fact of life, it does not have to be considered as one,” she says, highlighting the success in Finland.
 “There are solutions that exist, if we dare to invest in them, and if we dare to take a different approach to social support.”
-He adds that there is a lot of support for tackling homelessness in the EU and that there are steps that can be taken to enable national and local governments to take action, and to tackle the root causes such as speculation.
+She adds that there is a lot of support for tackling homelessness in the EU and that there are steps that can be taken to enable national and local governments to take action, and to tackle the root causes such as speculation.

 The work builds on the European Pillar of Social Rights, adopted by the EU Commission in 2017.
 Principle 19 is about housing assistance and homelessness, and mandates the EU to work on the issue.
 The Commission published its action plan at the start of March, and while it does not go far enough, it is an important step.
 Alongside this are plans to launch a “collaboration platform” in June for EU states to work together and share information on homelessness.
 The EU can also play an important role in improving the quality and availability of data along with developing a common set of concepts and policy language for homelessness.

 The big challenge, and where the EU could potentially have the most impact are the underlying causes of the rise in homelessness.
 Austerity policies mean there is now a 57-billion-euro gap in investment in affordable and social housing across Europe, this is happening alongside the privatisation of public housing and deregulation of private rented housing.
-“What you see is a lot of people falling between the cracks in the social housing market and the private rented market,” Van Caime explains.
+“What you see is a lot of people falling between the cracks in the social housing market and the private rented market,” Van Sparrentak explains.
 They are neither able to access a dwindling social housing stock nor afford private rented housing.
 While national governments hold much of the power to tackle homelessness, the EU can play a role in it too by supporting national and local governments.
 EU fiscal rules currently focus heavily on balanced budgets and eliminating deficits, which does not allow for the level of investment needed in housing and other infrastructure.
 These rules, however, have essentially been suspended until 2023 due to the pandemic and could inspire a generous attitude towards investment to help EU economies recover.

 On a broader level, the EU can help tackle housing speculation.
 Big institutional companies such as Blackstone have bought up housing and used the value of the homes and the stream of rental income to borrow and buy up more housing.
 What the arrangements mean in practice is that these companies can earn money from the resale, rental income, and borrowing against both of these through bonds.
 The EU can use its powers on banking and financial rules to have an impact, drawing from existing policies and ongoing research.
-“This is one of the big stories in what is driving up prices and is causing the housing crisis,” says Van Caime.
+“This is one of the big stories in what is driving up prices and is causing the housing crisis,” says Van Sparrentak.
 In 2019, the then UN Special Rapporteur on Housing and the Working Group on Business and Human Rights wrote to Blackstone outlining their concerns about the role of the company in the financialisation of housing.
 Blackstone robustly defended itself in response.